TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Detailed_Design_Processing_Unit/Detailed_Design_PU.md

 ## Specifications and Constraints

 The Processing Unit (PU) shall act as the system’s central controller, implemented on a Raspberry Pi, and shall perform speech recognition, board-state management, move validation, and peripheral communication.
-The PU shall accept voice input from a USB microphone, interpret commands with the Vosk engine, validate moves using the Stockfish engine, forward validated commands to the Control Unit (Arduino) by a serial protocol (USART or I²C), and update the display with real-time feedback.
+The PU shall accept voice input from a USB microphone, interpret commands with the Vosk engine, validate moves using PyChess, forward validated commands to the Control Unit (Arduino) by a serial protocol (USART or I²C), and update the display with real-time feedback.
 All design decisions and operational limits shall comply with applicable U.S. electrical, safety, accessibility, and consumer product standards.

 ---